Intellectual property in Iran: Patents

 Novelty: No public knowledge in Iran or abroad sufficient to put into practice.
 The first person to apply for the registration of an invention in accordance with the law is considered the inventor of the patent, unless proven otherwise.

 Types and duration: Patents are registered for 5, 10, 15 or 20 years, at the option of the applicant.

 Unpatentable: Pharmaceutical formula and compounds are not patentable, but a patent application can be filed for processes related to the manufacture of pharmaceuticals.
 In addition, any invention or improvement on an invention disturbing public order or considered to be contrary to morality or public health cannot be patented.

 Working: A patent will be vulnerable to cancellation if it is not worked during the five-year period following its date of granting.
-Although there are no explicit provisions concerning nominal working, in lieu of actual working, it is recommended that there be nominal working before the fifth anniversary of granting.

 Registration: In October 2007 Iran's parliament approved becoming signatory to the Patent Cooperation Treaty (PCT) which enables patent holders in one country to register their patents in PCT member countries simply by filing a single application with the related national registration authority.

-To register a patent, the documents listed below must be presented to the Patent Office within six months of the date of the Iranian application.
-This period of duration may be renewed only once for a justifiable excuse.

-The applicant must present the following information: name and address; title of the invention or discovery; power of attorney duly legalized by the respective Iranian consulate; certified copy of the corresponding patent certificate (or application if benefiting from Paris Convention provisions); certified copy of the transferral document, if the applicant is not the original proprietor; and three copies of the related specifications, claims, plans and drawings.

-If the patent office refuses an application because of insufficient documentation or because the application is contrary to the governing provisions, the patent applicant has the legal right to refer, personally or through a lawyer, to a competent court and ask for the cancellation of the patent office decision.